itsshaliniS/minimal/index.md

 ## Face Detection

-* With th help of youtube and other resources
+* With the help of youtube and other resources
 * This project developed using Python, ML and Computer Vision library called OpenCV
    Python, Machine Learning, OpenCV

 * * *